 What players need in the first 30 seconds

 The launch question has shifted from when Rogue Core unlocks to what players should do now that it is live.
-The page now needs to answer price, bundle discount, standalone status, whether co-op is working, and whether the current server-list issue affects group play.
+The page now needs to answer price, bundle discount, standalone status, recent reviews, timer pressure, shared upgrades, co-op status, and whether any current issue is widespread enough to change the buy-or-wait verdict.

-The highest-intent searches are practical tasks: can I buy it, is it $29.99, do I get a DRG owner discount, is it DLC, can my group join, and is the server list down for everyone?
+The highest-intent searches are practical tasks: can I buy it, is it $29.99, do I get a DRG owner discount, is it DLC, are recent reviews improving, will my group enjoy the timer, and should I wait for patches?

 That is why live status, price, bundle, standalone status, co-op, platform status, and known-issues monitoring all sit above the long explanation.